 The Graduate Entry Medicine Programme at Swansea is rapidly establishing itself as one of the best in Britain.
 Launched in 2004, this programme enables graduates of any discipline to learn the scientific and clinical principles of Medicine, using state-of-the-art equipment and cutting-edge teaching methods.
-This programme is a collaboration between the universities of Swansea and Cardiff.
-It combines innovative teaching for graduate entrants with the highly regarded curriculum at the College of Medicine, Cardiff University.

 To be eligible to apply to the programme, you must be a home student, which includes UK and EU residents.
 You must apply through UCAS and sit the GAMSAT test to be eligible to apply.
 You must also have at least an upper second class degree (or equivalent) in any subject, Maths and English Language at GCSE level (or equivalent) and preferably some GCSE or post-GCSE level (or equivalent) experience in Biology or Chemistry.